kongchao315/kongchao315.github.io/README.md

 ## Chao Kong(孔超)
-**Lecturer, School of Computer and Information, Anhui Polytechnic University**
+**Associate Professor, Master Supervisor, School of Computer and Information, Anhui Polytechnic University**

 Position: Deputy director of department data science and engineering and discipline leader of Artificial Intelligence